Tibetan Buddhist Center for Wisdom

 His Holiness the 14th Dalai Lama, Tenzin Gyatso, describes himself as a simple Buddhist monk.
 He is the spiritual leader of Tibet.
 He was born on 6 July 1935, to a farming family, in a small hamlet located in Taktser, Amdo, northeastern Tibet.
 At the age of two, the child, then named Lhamo Dhondup, was recognized as the reincarnation of the previous 13th Dalai Lama, Thubten Gyatso.
-Read more about His Holiness...
+Visit His Holiness's website

 A puja is a prayer gathering.
 The word puja comes from the Sanskrit for homage or offerings.
 Pujas are based on the seven limbs of spiritual practice: prostrating, offering, regretting mistakes, rejoicing, asking the guru to remain and teach, and dedicating results of positive actions.